pyglet/pyglet/doc/programming_guide/migration.rst

 ^^^^^^^^^^^^^^^^^^
 The :py:attr:`pyglet.options` attribute now uses a :py:class:`pyglet.Options` class.

-Although it is now a :py:class:`dataclass <dataclasses.dataclass>` instead of a :py:class:`dict`, it supports both of the following access approaches:
+Although it is now a :py:func:`dataclass <dataclasses.dataclass>` instead of a :py:class:`dict`, it supports both of the following access approaches:

 * attribute style (:py:attr:`pyglet.debug_gl <pyglet.Options.debug_gl>`)